inspec/inspec-aws/docs-chef-io/content/aws_cloudfront_distributions.md

 ## Examples

-**Test that a particular CloudFront distribution exists, and that no cache viewer protocol policies allow HTTP.**
+Test that a particular CloudFront distribution exists, and that no cache viewer protocol policies allow HTTP:

 ```ruby
 describe aws_cloudfront_distributions do